 Q: Are there any automatic triggers to go from transaction monitoring solution to CDD solution and vice versa?

-A: Hopefully those two systems can talk to one another and interact, so that the CDD solution can calculate the risk score of that client.
+A: Hopefully those two systems can talk to one another and interact so that the CDD solution can calculate the risk score of that client.

 Say they would file a SAR, then that should send a pre-determined trigger to the CDD system that says we’ll make this customer high risk automatically because once a SAR has been filed, they should be considered high risk.

-If the CDD solution has identified an entity as high risk, the transaction monitoring solution should follow a certain profile for high-risk entities and vice versa.
+If the CDD solution has identified an entity as high-risk, the transaction monitoring solution should follow a certain profile for high-risk entities and vice versa.

-If the transaction monitoring system detects sort of high risk, activities should feed back into the system to reflect on the customer risk score.
+If the transaction monitoring system detects a sort of high risk, activities should feed back into the system to reflect on the customer risk score.

 Q: In the FFIEC ‘Customer Due Diligence’, it states “An understanding based on “categories of customers” means that for certain lower-risk customers, the bank’s understanding of the nature and purpose of a customer relationship can be developed by inherent or self-evident information such as the type of customer, the type of account opened, or the service or product offered.

 The question is, in general for an FI that offers a single product (i.e. on-line loans), which is inherently low-risk – can an FI document that as such, and not be ‘required’ to have a customer risk profile (customer risk rating) at on-boarding?

 A: Depending on the actual type of financial institution, if they are subject to the anti-money laundering regulations of the BSA, then I believe they should individually risk rate their customers, even though they only offer one product.